sbalmt/xcheme/documents/operators.md

 ## Member access operator

-The member access operator is a binary operator used when you want to access a `map` member during the expression evaluation.
+The member access operator is a binary operator used when we want to access a `map` entries during the expression evaluation.

 Syntax: